 What Is Priority When Settling A Third Party Liability Claim?

-For a third party liability claim, the insurer will first prioritize and settle the bodily injury claim.
+For a third-party liability claim, the insurer will first prioritize and settle the bodily injury claim.
 And then they will settle the property damages claim for the same event.
-In Ontario, if you carry only the standard $200000 third party liability coverage then out of that your insurer may first set aside $190000 towards bodily injuries.
+In Ontario, if you carry only the standard $200000 third-party liability coverage then out of that your insurer may first set aside $190000 towards bodily injuries.
 This is almost 95% and they will use the remaining $10000 to settle any property damages.
 Such a tight situation occurs when the liability coverage is at the minimum level and the insurer has to set a priority.
 If this still does not suffice then the court may liquidate your other assets.

-What Is The Difference Between Third Party And Comprehensive Insurance?
+What Is The Difference Between Third-Party And Comprehensive Insurance?

 Liability Car Insurance Cost in Ontario?

 Just like other coverage on your auto policy, there are many factors that insurers consider while calculating the liability coverage premiums.
 A major factor is the liability coverage limit that you choose and in Ontario, you must have at least $200000.
-Other factors include your age, postal code, driving record, claims history, vehicle profile etc. The newer model of vehicles that are more expensive has higher liability cost.
+Other factors include your age, postal code, driving record, claims history, vehicle profile, etc. The newer model of vehicles that are more expensive has a higher liability cost.

-You may choose higher policy limits for liability protection up to $500000, $1 million or even $2 million.
+You may choose higher policy limits for liability protection up to $500000, $1 million, or even $2 million.
 The cost of your premiums may not increase much if you choose a higher limit but it will surely help you out in an expensive lawsuit.
 The overall cost for liability coverage is less compared to the premiums you may pay for your optional coverage such as comprehensive.